-- Transition Nursing Program students are given credit for NUR 111 Introduction to Health Concepts, NUR 112 Health-Illness Concepts, and NUR 114 Holistic Health Concepts based on successful completion of NUR 214 Nursing Transitions Concepts. - Transition Nursing Program students will enter the third semester of the traditional ADN Program provided they have met the admission criteria outlined for the Program, have completed all corequisites for semester one and two, and there is space available.
+- Transition Nursing Program students are given credit for NUR 111 Introduction to Health Concepts, NUR 112 Health-Illness Concepts, and NUR 114 Holistic Health Concepts based on successful completion of NUR 214 Nursing Transitions Concepts. - Transition Nursing Program students will enter the third semester of the traditional ADN Program provided they have met the admission criteria outlined for the Program and have completed all corequisites for semester one and two.